Julee117/Julee117.github.io/_posts/2018-02-17-scope_hoisting_and_this.markdown

 }
 ```

-##### Block Scope
+### Block Scope

 Variables declared with `const` and `let` are block scoped so they are only available inside the block.
 You cannot retrieve its value outside of the block.
-Variables declared with `var` are not block scoped.
+Variables declared with `var` are not block scoped and are accessible outside of the block.

 ```
 if (true) {